 I say all of this to say, let people who no longer serve a purpose in your life GO.

-Stop trying to remedy something that has clearly reached its expiration date and can longer offer your life any value.
-How many times will you attempt to patch up your beloved college hoodie before you realize you just need to throw the whole hoodie away?
+Stop trying to remedy something that has clearly reached its expiration date and can no longer offer your life any value.
+How many times will you attempt to patch up your beloved jeans before you realize it’s time to throw the whole pair away?

 You don’t question getting rid of moldy milk, cheese or bread so why question your moldy relationship(s)?

 As cliche as it seems, everything truly happens for a reason.
-Everyone we meet won’t last a lifetime…sometimes it’s just for a season.
+Everyone we meet won’t last a lifetime–sometimes it’s just a season.

-I ran across this devotional from my Bible app a few months ago and it fit the message of this post so I figured I’d include it.
+I ran across this devotional from my Bible app a few months ago:

 Many times we cry out to God to save us from our situations, but truthfully, we want the saving on our terms and not His, which breeds disappointment, and that causes us to look back.
 If only we could come to a place in our lives where we believe God’s plan is better than ours.

 Let things expire.
-Nothing good will come from holding onto something that can no longer benefit this season of your life.
-We were made to move forward so it’s time to stop looking back.
+Nothing good will come from holding onto something that can no longer benefit your current season of life.
+We were made to move forward, so it’s time to stop looking back.